Robb MacDonald is an expert

-If you are convicted of domestic assault, you may face jail time, restitution, fines, probation, counselling and a criminal record.
+If you are convicted of domestic assault, you may face jail time, restitution, fines, probation, counseling and a criminal record.
 A criminal record impacts your ability to travel and work in certain types of positions.

 Domestic assault cases often involve no witnesses other than the accused and the complainant.
 Typically, they are “he said, she said” cases.
-As a result, Domestic assault cases have been profoundly affected by the decision in R v.
+As a result, domestic assault cases have been profoundly affected by the decision in R v.
 W (D) 1 S.C.R.
 742 in which, Justice Cory of the Supreme Court of Canada described the process that the trier of fact must go through in order to determine guilt.
 In that case, Justice Cory described the correct charge to a jury in cases involving credibility of witnesses.
 Justice Cory explained: